-April to June and September to November.
-July & August are rainy season, December to March are winter.
+March to May and September to November.
+June to August are rainy season, December to March are winter.

 Moderate to Difficult – very good level of fitness is required for this trekking.
 Trail crosses altitude of 4,900 meters above sea level.
 You should be able to walk/trek 20+ km in 8-9 hours through rough terrains.
 You are strongly recommended to undergo training to get fit and healthy before undertaking this trek.

 During the months of April, May, September, October & November

 US$2840 per person – for a couple or group of 2 people

 US$2540 per person – for a group of 3 people or more